pressbooks/snippets/deploying/wp-cli-example.md

 Next, get [WP-CLI][1].

 Once WP-CLI is installed on your server, the following shell commands executed in the site root will download and install a fresh version of Pressbooks.

-Obviously you need to put in the correct information for your server and install on lines 2 and 10, and enter the correct paths to `WP_PRINCE_COMMAND`, `PB_KINDLEGEN_COMMAND`, `PB_EPUBCHECK_COMMAND` and `PB_XMLLINT_COMMAND` where indicated.
+> TIP: You copy/pasted and it didn't work as is?
+Of course not!
+You need to put in the correct information for your server..

     wp core download
     wp core config --dbname="dbname" --dbuser="dbuser" --dbpass="dbpass" --extra-php &lt;&lt;PHP